2001 Bangladesh–India border skirmishes: Aftermath

 After both governments intervened in the situation, the Bangladeshis and Indians returned to their original positions and restored the previous status quo.
 Fresh clashes erupted along the India–Bangladesh border just hours after both sides voiced regret and concern over the recent killings, but by midnight on 20 April, cross-border firing had stopped.
 An article reported that 6,000 Indian civilians had fled the region, and Indian government officials were attempting to convince the displaced villagers to return to their homes.

 Bangladesh later agreed to return the bodies of 16 Indian soldiers the next day.
-Upon examining the bodies of the dead personnel, India accused Bangladeshi forces of subjecting the captives to severe torture before they were shot dead.
+Upon examining the bodies of the dead personnel, India accused Bangladesh Forces of subjecting the captives to severe torture before they were shot dead.
 On the other hand, three Bangladeshi soldiers were also killed; two during combat and another who died of wounds that were sustained during cross-border operations.

 Observers have termed the incident as a political ploy to rouse nationalistic passions before the Bangladeshi elections (which were 2 months away at the time of the incident) and as malicious adventurism by the Bangladesh Rifles (BDR).
 The Government of Bangladesh denied allegations that it had supported the BDR's initialization of hostilities with India and termed the incident as the "adventurism of its local commanders".